 WILLIAM P. HOBBY AIRPORT

 WILLIAM P. HOBBY AIRPORT.
 William P. Hobby Airport began in 1927 as a landing field in a 600-acre pasture.
 The city of Houston purchased the field in 1937 and expanded it to 1,240 acres.
-Its wooden terminal building was replaced at that time.
+Its wooden terminal building was replaced at that time by a permanent structure built in Art Deco style.
 The Houston Municipal Airport, as it was then known, was served only by Braniff Airways and Eastern Airlines.
-By the end of World War II the airport had paved runways, city-built hangars, and a lighting system, and four additional airlines had begun service.
-International flights became a reality by 1950, when Pan American Airlines began service to Mexico City.
+During World War II it was a training site for the Women's Flying Training Detachment (see WOMEN’S AIRFORCE SERVICE PILOTS).
+By the end of the war the airport had paved runways, city-built hangars, and a lighting system, and four additional airlines had begun service.
+International flights became a reality by 1948, when Braniff included Houston on routes from Dallas to Central and South America.
+In 1950 Pan American Airlines began direct service from Houston to Mexico City.
 In 1954 the city renamed the airport Houston International Airport.
 In 1957 KLM Royal Dutch Airlines began direct flights between Houston and Amsterdam.
 The 1950s saw many additions and improvements made in keeping with the airport's international status, including expansion of the old terminal, construction of a new modern terminal, lengthened and strengthened runways capable of handling the new turbojet aircraft, several new hangars, and a high-intensity lighting system.
 In the 1960s growth continued with another addition to the terminal.
 In 1966 more than two million passengers passed through Houston International.
 The airport was renamed the William P. Hobby Airport in 1967 in honor of the Texas governor and Houston civic leader.

 Houston Post, July 7, 1986.
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.